Solanum lycopersicum ‘San Marzano’

 Summary

-As an indeterminate type, San Marzano continues producing through the growing season when properly supported, offering steady harvests from mid-summer until frost.
+As an indeterminate tomato, San Marzano continues producing throughout the season when properly supported, providing steady harvests from mid-summer until frost in full sun conditions.

 Care